technyon/enocean_PTM215b/README.md

 * Create an instance of the derived Eventhandler class
 * Create an instance of the `Enocean_PTM215b` class, providing the Eventhandler instance as constructor parameter
 * Initialize BLEDevice
-* Register switches with `BLEAddress`, 32 character `SecurityKey`, `NodeIdA` for rocker A and `NodeIdB` for rocker B
+* Register switches with `BLEAddress`, 32 character `SecurityKey` and **NodeIds**
 * Call `enocean_PTM215b::initialize()`

-On every switch event, a call will be made to `EventHandler.handleEvent()` with a `PTM215b::BleSwitchEvent` as parameter.
+On every switch event, a call will be made to `EventHandler.handleEvent()` with a `PTM215b::SwitchEvent` as parameter.

-    struct BleSwitchEvent {
+    struct SwitchEvent {
       uint8_t nodeId;         // Id used when registering the switch Direction direction;    // Up or Down
-      EventType eventType;    // Pushed, Repeat, Released
+      EventType eventType;    // Pushed, Repeat, ReleasedLong, ReleaseShort };
-      uint32_t pushStartTime; // millis() timestamp on moment of last Pushed event };

-The `main.cpp` file contains an example of how to use a `.json` config file to define the properties of the switches used
+The example `basicWthConfigFile.cpp` file contains an example of how to use a `.json` config file to define the properties of the switches used, using the ArduinoJson library

 ## Todo
 Future implementations might include: